Abia nitens (=sericea) - Scabious Clubhorn

 Formerly known as Abia sericea, Abia nitens is similar to Abia candens and more common being very widely distributed through mainland Britain, as well as Skye and Mull (Musgrove, 2022).
 The antennae in both sexes are usually all yellow and never with segment three bicolorous.
 In Abia candens the antennae are dark on the apical and basal segments with middle segments yellow.

 Larvae feed on members of the Dipsacaceae family which includes scabious.
 In experiments, the larvae have been shown to feed readily on cut-leaved teasel (Dipsacus laciniatus) which occurs in the British Isles as a bird seed or garden escape.
-Abia sericea larvae have a row of black dots on the dorsal midline.
+Abia nitens larvae have a row of black dots on the dorsal midline.

 Size: approx. 10mm